Shilaidaha Rabindra Kuthibari: History

-This Kuthi was built by a indigo-planter named Shelly which was later owned by Ramlochan Tagore.
+This Kuthi bari was built by an indigo-planter named Shelly which was later owned by Ramlochan Tagore.
 In 1807, Dwarkanath Tagore got the ownership of this kuthibari with the inheritance of estate.
 In 1892, due to the erosion of the river caused by the flood, the Kuthibari was likely to disappear, so it was demolished and a new building was constructed elsewhere in the next year.
 Dwarkanath Tagore's grandson Rabindranath Tagore came to Shilaidaha several times to look after the estate.
 He had the opportunity to stay in this cottage.
 He wrote many literatures during his stay at Shilaidah Kuthibari.
 During his stay here in 1912, he began the work of translating the Gitanjali into English.
 During his stay in this building in 1905, he wrote a song which is now the national anthem of Bangladesh.

-Before its acquisition to the Government of East Bengal in 1947, the ownership of this Kuthibari was transferred from the Tagore family to another landlord.
+Before its acquisition to the Government of East Bengal after passing of East Bengal State Acquisition and Tenancy Act of 1950, the ownership of this Kuthibari was transferred from the Tagore family to another landlord.
 In 1958 it came under the Department of Archeology of Pakistan.
 In 1969, the provincial government planned to preserve it as an archaeological site.
 Since the independence of Bangladesh in 1971, it has been under the Department of Archeology of Bangladesh.
 In 2013, then President of India, Pranab Mukherjee visited Shilaidah Kuthibari.
 He then told the government that he wanted to provide financial assistance to build a complex at the Kuthibari site.
 After four years, the decision was finalized between the two countries and the construction of the complex was completed by 2020.
 In 2018, a dam was constructed to protect Shilaidah Rabindra Kuthibari, but a part of it collapsed in the same year.
 Later in 2022, another part of the dam collapsed.

 Architecture

 Shilidaha Kuthibari was built on 11 acre land of the village.
 This walled building is three storey museum that has 18 rooms with a central hall.
 There are a total of 17 doors for entering and exiting the 18 rooms.
 The building has a total of 30 windows to let in sunlight.
 The building has an area of 273.87 square meters.
-Built in Indo-Saracenic style, this building is 8.74 meters high.
+Built in Indo-Saracenic style, this building is 8.71 meters high.